An online photo album for the Bend, Oregon High School Class of 1959

 “Keep up the good work.”

-“I really believe the remaining 1959 classmates owe you Sandra and Vicki a big thank you for all you’ve done and have continued to do to keep everyone in the loop.”
+“I really believe the remaining 1959 classmates owe you Sandra, Vicki and Brenda a big thank you for all you’ve done and have continued to do to keep everyone in the loop.”

 “How very nice to hear from you!!
 Yes, I have been looking at your new Bend High website – I enjoy reading the latest from all the gals and guys.
 You have been doing a great job of keeping all of us informed. “